 - 1. The Admissions Board has the power to take decisions on behalf of the Faculty Board in matters concerning admission to the degree programme. - 2.
 The Admissions Board of the degree programme consists of: - a member, also the chairperson, selected from the professors who teach in the degree programme or a member from the academic staff, selected by the Faculty Board - three members selected from the other academic staff who will teach the degree programme.
 The Director of the Graduate School for Religion, Culture and Society (GSRCS) will be member of the Admissions Board. - 3.
-The study advisor for the degree programme (or a comparable Faculty staff member) will be an advisory member and take on the role of secretary. - 4.
-Nominations are made by the Faculty Board, which also determines the admission requirements.
+The study advisor for the degree programme (or a comparable Faculty staff member) will be an advisory member and also secretary. - 4.
+The selection will be made by the Faculty Board, which will also determine the admission requirements.